Protecting Water Quality

 Household Chemical Roundup

-Please do not dump products found in your home in the storm drain, which lead to our rivers.
+Please do not dump products found in your home in the storm drain, which leads to our rivers.
 Instead, dispose of your chemicals at one of the regional Tri-County Household Chemical Roundups.
 Castle Rock Water hosts one event every fall.
-The 2017 event is scheduled for Sat., Sept.
-30th.
-Products accepted include: oil-based paint, mercury, gasoline, degreasers, cleaning compounds, and garden chemicals.
+The 2019 event is scheduled for Saturday, Sept.
+21. Products accepted include: oil-based paint, mercury, gasoline, degreasers, cleaning compounds, and garden chemicals.
 Please bring identification (utility bill, driver’s license, etc.) to verify your address and $25 per vehicle.

 Castle Rock Water participates in regional programs and partnerships to improve stormwater quality throughout our surrounding watershed.
 The Cooperative for Local Environmental Awareness and Responsibility (CLEAR) provides education regarding our watershed and stormwater quality.
 Remember, One Thing is CLEAR, our creeks, rivers and lakes depend on you.